List of Super Heavy boosters: Block 2 launches (B14–B17)

 Assembly of B17 began on January 4, 2025.
-It was rolled to Masseys on April 8, where it conducted its cryogenic proof tests.
+It was rolled to Massey's on April 8, where it conducted its cryogenic proof tests.
 After these tests were completed, B17 returned to Mega Bay 1 briefly, before rolling to the rocket garden.
+B17 was scrapped on November 20, 2025.

 Block 3 launches (B18–subsequent)

 Block 3 boosters have an integrated vented interstage/forward dome, three grid fins instead of the prior four, as well as Raptor 3 engines.
 The switch to Raptor 3 enables the removal of the majority of the booster's engine shielding.

-Assembly of B18 begun on May 19, 2025., with the stacking of vehicle sections continueing into November.
+Assembly of B18 begun on May 19, 2025., with the stacking of vehicle sections continuing into November.
 It rolled to Massey's for cryogenic testing on November 20, 2025.
+B18 then experienced an anomaly during its initial testing at Massey's on November 21, and was scrapped days later.